Christian pilgrimage: Canterbury, England

+Jasna Góra, Poland

+There are 96 pilgrimage sites in Poland, but none is as popular as Jasna Góra in the center of Częstochowa.

+Jasna Góra in Częstochowa is a pilgrimage site with a long tradition.
+According to historical accounts, in 1382 Prince Władysław of Opole brought the Paulines from Hungary, marking the beginning of the sanctuary’s development.
+The tradition of walking pilgrimages dates back to the 15th century, with the earliest documented group (from Gliwice) arriving in 1626.

+Jasna Góra is the most frequently visited Catholic shrine in Poland, with around 3 to 5 million visitors annually before the COVID-19 pandemic.
+In 2023, approximately 3.6 million pilgrims visited Jasna Góra.
+The sanctuary also ranks first in terms of walking pilgrimages: in 2002, it received 211 walking groups totaling 172,000 people, while in 2023 there were 228 walking groups, 200 cycling groups, 17 running groups, 2 skating pilgrimages, and 1 horseback pilgrimage—nearly 90,000 participants in total.

+Major religious festivities take place during Easter and on anniversaries related to the Black Madonna, attracting pilgrims from all over Poland.

 Latin America

 Latin America has a number of pilgrimage sites, which have been studied by anthropologists, historians, and scholars of religion.
 In Mesoamerica, some predate the arrival of Europeans and were subsequently transformed to Christian pilgrimage sites.

 Aparecida, Brazil

 Our Lady Aparecida is the patroness saint of Brazil.
 Venerated in the Catholic Church, Our Lady Aparecida is represented by a small terracotta image of Our Lady of the Immaculate Conception.
 Historical accounts state that the statue was originally found by three fishermen who miraculously caught many fish after invoking the Blessed Virgin Mary.
 The statue is currently housed in the Basilica of Our Lady of Aparecida, located in the city of Aparecida, São Paulo.
 Every year the Basilica receives over 12 million worshipers and pilgrims.

 There are six main routes that are usually taken.
 The largest one, The Path of Faith (O Caminho da Fé), is composed of approximately 970 km, of which approximately 500 km cross the Mantiqueira Mountains by dirt road, tracks, woods and asphalt, providing moments of reflection and faith, physical and psychological health and integration of man with the nature.